 - Writing Rubric Use this simple, general rubric to assess any type of writing.

 - Narrative Writing Use this rubric with forms of autobiographical, biographical, and story writing.

-- Explanatory Writing Use this rubric with informational writing, including information essays, how-to papers, and newspaper stories.
+- Explanatory Writing Use this rubric with informational writing, including explanatory essays, basic reports, and feature articles.

-- Persuasive Writing Use this rubric with persuasive essays and opinion letters.
+- Persuasive Writing Use this rubric with persuasive essays, persuasive letters, and problem-solution essays.

-- Response to Literature Use this rubric with book reviews and literature prompts.
+- Response to Literature Use this rubric with book reviews and literary analyses.

-- Research Writing Use this rubric with classroom reports, summaries, and photo essays.
+- Research Writing Use this rubric with classroom reports, summaries, and research reports.